 Note: The Financial bids must be in NGN

 Following the requirement of the Federal Government of Nigeria, John Snow Incoperated (JSI) will deduct a 5% withholding tax from the total contractual sum.
-Also note that JSI- is a Non-Governmental Organization (NGO) and is VAT exempted.
+Also, note that JSI- is a Non-Governmental Organization (NGO) and is VAT exempted.

 JSI reserves the right to reject any or all bids if it fails to meet the criteria or are submitted after the stipulated closing date.